Choose the right name for your business

 Set up and register a limited liability partnership

-Limited liability partnerships (LLPs) offers reduced personal responsibility for business debts and are designed to be used by profit-making businesses.
+Limited liability partnerships (LLPs) offer reduced personal responsibility for business debts and are designed to be used by profit-making businesses, rather than not for profit organisations.